AI Research on Healthcare Data Privacy for UC San Diego Federal Government Relations

 Outcomes:

-• Established a research-based communication framework for ethical AI in healthcare.
+• Developed a research-driven framework for communicating ethical AI in healthcare

-• Validated the role of visual design in policy education and interdisciplinary research.
+• Demonstrated the effectiveness of visual systems in policy education

 Takeaways: